Causes of the vote in favour of Brexit: Education level

 Multiple sources have found a correlation between having a higher level of education and voting 'remain', as well as a correlation between having lower educational level and voting 'leave'.
 YouGov found that, among those who voted in the referendum, 68% of voters with a university degree voted 'remain', whereas 70% of voters educated only to GCSE level or lower voted 'leave'.
 Similarly, Curtice reports that "university graduates voted by around three to one in favour of Remain, whereas nearly four in five of those without any educational qualifications voted to Leave".

-In fact according to a study carried out by the peer-reviewed journal, 'World development', they estimate that an increase of about 3% of British adults accessing higher education in England and Wales could have reversed the referendum result.
+In fact according to a study published in the peer-reviewed journal, 'World development', they estimate that an increase of about 3% of British adults accessing higher education in England and Wales could have reversed the referendum result.

 It is proposed that those with higher education and higher occupational skills are more likely to value the economic benefits of globalisation, the Single Market and European membership, and so would be more inclined to vote 'remain'.
 Typically, educated urban professionals tend to have more liberal views on issues such as immigration that were highly debated during the referendum.
 Additionally, studies have shown that those with lower educational qualifications are more likely to be socially conservative and feel that European membership brings about constant and dramatic change to the UK, which would be an incentive to vote 'leave'.
 Living within a country that is intertwined with the European free market and globalised trade system bodes much better for those who are more highly educated.
 Those with a higher level of education can better adapt to this type of competitive market.
 Whereas those with a lower level of education are inclined to be worse off within a globalised society – Goodwin and Heath (2016) found that voters with just GCSEs or a lower educational qualification were 30 per cent more likely to vote 'leave'.